 One of the dearest and most decent of men I ever met was a Chinese professor who was living at our house while he was studying at the university.
 My mother rented rooms to foreign students, which was something of an education for me.
 This gentleman was so soft-spoken that when he did speak everyone listened for he had a way of saying things which were incredibly beautiful—rather like poetry—very sincere and heartfelt.
 He noticed things and he appreciated every detail of life.

 I saw him as a strong and capable person, so I was not overly concerned when I knew it was time for him to return to China.
 But one afternoon, as we were enjoying a cup of tea at the kitchen table, he looked at me intently and told me that I needed to listen to him for a few minutes; he then proceeded to tell me about his life.
-He had been a successful professor, but one day he gave a talk which praised democracy and shortly after that he was a taken from his home, away from his wife and child and parents, and he was made to work on a farm of some kind.
+He had been a successful professor, but one day he gave a talk that praised democracy, and shortly after that he was taken from his home, away from his wife and child and parents, and he was made to work on a farm of some kind.
 It had been years since he had seen his family.

 But with changing times, the government had decided to educate its people again, and he was called out from his servitude and sent to a university in America so that he could be a professor again, teaching what they wanted him to teach.
 I asked him why he didn’t just stay in the U.S., but he said that he wanted to see his family again.
 He could not run away.
 It was better to be brave and face what he must face in China.